Battle of Győr (1849): Battle

 On the morning of 28 June, at 9 a.m. the battle started at Szemere, where the division led by Lieutenant Colonel Ferenc Liptay was attacked by the Austrian III corps.
 The vanguard of the III. corps was represented by the Wolf brigade.
-Colonel Karl Wolf von Wachentreu sent the 22. kaiserjäger, 2 cavalry companies, and a ½ battery to attack from the front, while another unit with the same strength tried to encircle the Hungarians.
+Colonel Karl Wolf von Wachentreu sent the 22. kaiserjäger, 2 cavalry companies, and a half battery to attack from the front, while another unit with the same strength tried to encircle the Hungarians.
 After an artillery preparation, the 22. battalion attacked the Liptay division positioned on a height southeast of Szemere, pushing them back to the edge of the village, but from here they were forced to retreat to the heights behind the Bakony creek, after dismantling the bridge.
 Now Wolf sent his artillery to the Bakony creek, against which Liptay sent 4 companies of hussars, covered by 4 cannons, but the fire opened by the Austrian artillery and infantry, forced them to retreat to their starting position.
 Meanwhile, despite the Hungarian artilleries fire, the Austrians rebuilt the bridge over the Bakony, then Wolf's battery managed to cross over it.